Out, but not down!

 Oxford University, Department of Materials (since Sept 2010)

-I love it when an experiment works! – you spend ages thinking about what should happen, and put loads of effort into getting the materials and the people and the equipment together, and then it really does happen! (usually not quite as you expected, but that gives your loads of ideas for the next experiment)
+Favourite thing to do in science I love it when an experiment works! – you spend ages thinking about what should happen, and put loads of effort into getting the materials and the people and the equipment together, and then it really does happen! (usually not quite as you expected, but that gives your loads of ideas for the next experiment)